 The Institute recognizes that artists and scholars must on occasion be absent from campus pursuing professional activities (appearances, conferences, etc.).
-It is expected, however, that faculty members will meet all their Institute obligations.
-In the case of a faculty absence or need for coverage, notification should be made directly to the chair.
+It is expected, however, that faculty members will meet all their contractual obligations.
+In the case of a faculty absence or need for coverage, faculty should consult with the Chair directly.
+The spirit of this guidance extends into online courses as well in that if the faculty member is unable to hold class, they should contact the Chair directly.